Dear Parents,

 This week the students have been story writing, editing and publishing in English.
 In guided reading they have read and analysed articles on current conflicts around the world, and presented their understandings in groups.
 They investigated time zones, locating them and learnt how they work in Maths.
 They have developed their problem solving skills and revised their time knowledge as well.
 In groups, students practised their drama pieces, enforcing all elements of the Learner Profile and their understanding of the Central Idea as part of their summative assessment for this unit.

-This Week: Unit of Inquiry: We start our third Unit of Inquiry next week, which is a Sharing the Planet unit with the central idea: “Migration has a wide range of effects on those who migrate and the indigenous populations they encounter”.
+Unit of Inquiry: We start our third Unit of Inquiry next week, which is a Sharing the Planet unit with the central idea: “Migration has a wide range of effects on those who migrate and the indigenous populations they encounter”.
 We will start by exploring images and video clips of migration happening in a wide variety of contexts, find out reasons for migration and ask further questions for inquiry.

 English language focus: Postcards and informal letter writing.
 We will be reading postcards written from around the world, investigating purpose and audience of this genre and how this affects the style, content and layout.
 This links well with our unit through concept of movement between places and journeys.

 Maths focus: Measuring distances between places.
 We will be exploring different units used to measure length and appropriate degrees of accuracy.
+Students will develop measuring and calculation skills based on real-life measuring experiences and will be linked to unit.

-Notices: Sharing assembly: Monday 23rd November, straight after registration in Karibu Hall.
+Sharing assembly: Monday 23rd November, straight after registration in Karibu Hall.
 P6 class will show a film featuring some of the students representing conflict situations, before a whole-class performance of a Beetles song.

 Friday 27th: Lessons end at 11:55 on this day so that classrooms can be cleared and cleaned for arriving schools participating in the Secondary Sports Weekend.